unbill/slate/source/includes/api/bill/_index.md

 # Bill API

-Bill objects provide you with up-to-date bill balances and due dates.
-The API allows you to retrieve up-to-date data of a user's bills.
+The bill object provides you with up-to-date balance, due date, and payment history for a bill.
+The API allows you to retrieve, list, and check the status of a user's bills.